artakhak/IoC.Configuration/docs/xml-configuration-file/index.rst

 XML Configuration File
 ======================

-An example of XML configuration file can be found at :doc:`../sample-configuration-file/index`.
+An example of XML configuration file can be found at :doc:`../sample-files/sample-xml-configuration-file`.

-The sections below describe varios aspects of configuration file.
+The sections below describe various aspects of configuration file.

 .. toctree::